The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Extended emission

-To compare with these observations, we selected the top 50 highest star-forming (central) galaxies each at redshifts $z=4$ and $z=5$.
 For each galaxy, we obtained the [\ion{C}{II}] surface brightness map from the 2D projection of a cylinder centred on the galaxy with a line-of-sight velocity cut of $\varv_{\mathrm{los}} \in [-200,200] \, \rm km \, s^{-1}$ \citep[same as in][]{ginolfi20a} along three orthogonal lines of sights (these are taken to be the coordinate axes of the simulation box).
 Note that in this analysis, we adopted the stellar centre of the galaxy to be the spatial centre of the [\ion{C}{II}] emission\footnote{Note that the centres of the different baryonic components do not necessarily overlap.
 However, since we apply Gaussian smoothing to the surface brightness maps with a 0.9 $\arcsec$ beam, which is equivalent to 6.4 kpc (5.5 kpc) at $z=5$ ($z=4$), we do not expect this offset to significantly impact our results.}.
-We smoothed the resulting surface brightness maps with a 2D Gaussian beam of FWHM $0.9 \arcsec$ to mimic the synthesized ALMA beam in \cite{ginolfi20a}.
-We then stack the individual smoothed surface brightness maps.
+We smoothed the resulting surface brightness maps with a 2D Gaussian beam of FWHM $0.9 \arcsec$ to mimic the synthesised ALMA beam in \cite{ginolfi20a}.
+We then stacked the individual smoothed surface brightness maps.
 Note that, since we do not add noise to the galaxy images, our stacking procedure is unweighted by construction and is different from the variance-weighted stacking employed in observations.

-From the stacked surface brightness map at each redshift, we extract radial profiles in bins of size 0.5 kpc.
+From the stacked surface brightness map at each redshift, we extracted radial profiles in bins of size 0.5 kpc.
 The resulting profiles are shown as solid lines in Fig.~\ref{fig:cii_profile}.
+The left and right panels show the profiles for the low- and high-SFR samples, respectively.
 The shaded areas represents the full range covered by the individual profiles.
 We also include for reference, the profiles obtained without smoothing using a faint line of the same colour.
 We see that while the true [\ion{C}{II}] distribution in the simulated galaxies is rather compact, smoothing extends the profiles out to larger radii.
-We observe that our stacked profiles show a remarkable agreement with the \cite{ginolfi20a} profile for their low-SFR sample.
-However our stacked profile is not as extended as their high-SFR sample.
+We observe that, for the low-SFR sample, our stacked profiles show a remarkable agreement with \cite{ginolfi20a}.
+In our simulation, the low- and high-SFR samples exhibit similar profiles.
+In contrast, the \cite{ginolfi20a} profiles show some differences at larger radii.
 Nevertheless, some individual galaxies exhibit a similar extent as the high-SFR \cite{ginolfi20a} profile (as indicated by the spread of our stacked profiles).